 Altica sylvia Malloch, blueberry

-Most Altica flea beetles have hard outer wings called elytra that are metallic blue to green in color that protect similarly colored metallic bodies that reflect purple and bronze colors, and elongate oval in shape (Pettis and Braman 2007, LeSage 1995).
-Altica flea beetles are generally indistinguishable based on external morphological differences, so to ensure the correct identification of an Altica sp. beetle, molecular analysis of DNA markers is the most reliable way to determine the exact species of Altica (Ruhl et al. 2010), although examination of internal genitalia or identification based on host plant association is sometimes used.
+Most Altica flea beetles have hard outer wings called elytra that are metallic blue to green in color that protect similarly colored metallic bodies that reflect purple and bronze colors and are elongate oval in shape (Pettis and Braman 2007, LeSage 1995).
+Altica flea beetles are generally indistinguishable based on external morphological differences, so molecular analysis of DNA markers is the most reliable way to determine the exact species of Altica (Ruhl et al. 2010), although examination of internal genitalia or identification based on host plant association is sometimes used.

 Chappell MR, Braman SK, Williams-Woodward J, Knox G. 2012.
 Optimizing plant health and pest management of Lagerstroemia spp. in commercial production and landscape situations in the southeastern United States: A review.
 Journal of Environmental Horticulture 30: 161–172.

 Clark SM, LeDoux DG, Seeno TN, Riley EG, Gilbert AJ, Sullivan JM.
 2004.
 Host Plants of Leaf Beetle Species Occurring in the United States and Canada.
 The Coleopterists Society, Special Publication No. 2.
 Sacramento, California. p.
 15.